 Have you ever wondered what medications are given for surgery?
 How do surgeons and anesthesiologists know which medications to use, and does everyone get the same medications?
 There are a variety of medications that may be used before, during, and after surgical procedures.
 It can be confusing trying to remember them all.
-Hopefully this blog will help you understand some common medications used during surgery.
+This blog will help you understand some common medications used during the time during and after surgery.

 Medications differ from patient to patient because of:

 Before undergoing surgery, you will meet with your surgeon, anesthesiologist, and nurse to review and gather lots of information from you.
 Health care providers will ask you the same questions more than once.
 They don’t ask because they forget your answers or want to make you upset, but because they want to make sure the information is correct.
-Different providers asking the same questions can help reduce the risk of a mistake occurring.
-Medical mistakes are a huge issue, so remember when we ask you for the same information over and over it shows we really care about you!
+Different people asking the same questions can help reduce the risk of a mistake occurring.
 Some information that we gather before surgery includes the following:

-- Medical record like past surgeries and current health conditions
+- Medical record (this includes past surgeries and current/previous health conditions)

 - OTC (Over the counter) medications like aspirin or melatonin

 - Herbal supplements or vitamins like fish oil, or turmeric